yimd85/loan-street-react-interview/README.md

 * How would you hook this frontend to a backend (vs storing the data locally in the store only).
 How would you load initial data?

 * What other suggestions can you make to improve the quality of the code?

-# Install and Run

-To install run `npm install`

-To start a local server run the command `yarn start` in the root directory of the repository.